ndsmith3/Parakeet/CONTRIBUTING.md

   * Ensure that the `.scalafmt.conf` found in the project's root directory is being used
  * Update CHANGELOG.md with a 'release note' style log
  * Create pull request against `master`
+  * Explain the reasoning behind the feature addition in the PR
+  * Any code maintainer has the right to deny this PR for the main Parakeet project

 Your pull request will be reviewed by a code maintainer (currently only @ndsmith3).
 Failure to complete **any** of the steps will result in a denial until the issue has been corrected by the feature creator.